 The different flute profiles add to the customization abilities of corrugated boxes.
 When you understand the other flute profiles and how they can benefit your goods, you can better select the suitable flutes for your needs.

 e-Commerce is here to stay, and so is the need for creative, customized and smart packaging.
 Not sure where to start?
-Send us an email with your product and let us come up with an unforgettable unboxing experience for your customers.
+Contact us with your product details, and let us come up with an unforgettable unboxing experience for your customers.

 Board type is another way to change corrugated box specs and customize your boxes.
 The various board types can help you select the right strength and protection levels you’ll need for your products.
 These help corrugated boxes apply to several industries, with varying types of boards that can support different products.

 - Single-wall: Single-wall corrugated board involves only one liner layer attached to one medium layer.
 Businesses often use this type for protective cushioning in boxes.
 Many places sell it by the roll, offering companies bulk packaging material.
 Corrugated materials are easy to recycle, making single-wall corrugated boards attractive to businesses looking for eco-friendly packaging options.

 - Single-face: The single-face corrugated board is the most common type used for corrugated boxes.
 It uses one sheet of fluted medium between two liners — one interior and one exterior.
 This type provides standard strength and protection, allowing it to have applications across several industries.

 - Double-face: Double-face boards incorporate two corrugated sheets situated between three liners.
 The extra layer is the interior, resulting in two interior liners and one exterior.
 The other mediums and liners create a stronger box that can support heavier products or provide you with more protection.